 Practice, practice, practice is key to learning a language, and many Pomona College students do just that, whether at the College’s lunchtime foreign language tables at Oldenborg Center or with prestigious fellowships abroad — or both.
-Salamata Bah ’20, William Ballard ’20 and Justin Lee ’20 are taking their language learning beyond Oldenborg and studying in South Korea and Tajikistan, thanks to hard work and Critical Language Scholarships awarded by the U.S. State Department.
+Salamata Bah ’20, William Ballard ’20, Justin Lee ’20 and Kyra Madunich ’21 are taking their language learning beyond Oldenborg and studying in South Korea, Indonesia and Tajikistan, thanks to hard work and Critical Language Scholarships awarded by the U.S. State Department.

 The Critical Language Scholarship is a government initiative that includes “intensive language instruction and structured cultural enrichment experiences designed to promote rapid language gains.”
 According to Professor of German and Russian and Oldenborg Center Director Anne Dwyer, that structure and the resulting gains can begin on campus with the lunchtime foreign language tables.
 There are six daily tables and more than 20 in total.
 Dwyer says the lunchtime gatherings of faculty, staff, students and Claremont community members are special for two different reasons:

 “First, they give language learners a low-stakes environment to practice and to hear authentic speech.
 Students also learn all sorts of little cultural details from our language residents that help them hit the ground running when they do get to travel abroad.”

 Dwyer says the tables aren’t just a chance to practice conversational skills outside the classroom, they also provide a unique social mixing and community-building opportunity.

 “This is probably the only place on campus where students eat and chat with staff, faculty and community members of all ages and all walks of life.
 It’s a great social experiment that way,” she says.